audio-communication-group/real-time-audio-programming-in-C_SoSe2021/git/git_commands.md

 Commit all staged files to local repository:

 `$ git commit –m “First Commit”` (-m for commit message)

+## Clean
+Clean from untracked files from your working directory

+`git clean -xdf`

 ## Connect your local git with a server or add a remote to the local repository
 Connect local repo with server (remote git name must be same as local git name).